 Also, use your experiences to highlight key learning points and describe how you would be able to use the lessons learned from these encounters about the importance of CSR.

 Attributing her lack of employment to her missing work experience, *Cynthia came to WSG in search of a solution.
-Easing her worries, Joash assured Cynthia of her suitability for the job and redirected her attention towards her experiences.
+Easing her worries, Joash assured Cynthia of her suitability for the job and redirected her attention toward her experiences.

 Guiding Cynthia to focus on her unique selling points such as her leadership skills, Joash taught Cynthia how to highlight her strengths during the interview.
 With increased confidence, Cynthia began navigating the job hunting journey skilfully and was offered a job at her company of choice.